Exploring leptoquark effects in hyperon and kaon decays with missing energy: Constraints and numerical results

-One could try to evade instead the $\tau$ decay constraints by arranging the nonvanishing elements of the Yukawa matrices to be on, say, the third columns and let the elements be subject to the kaon-mixing restrictions.
-This option turns out to restrain the couplings more strongly than Eq.\,(\ref{yylimit}) and hence yields smaller kaon and hyperon rates.
-Another possibility would be to enlist the third scalar LQ mentioned earlier, $S_3\, \big(\bar 3,3,1/3\big)$, but we have found that it would not improve on the situation treated in the last paragraph.
+One could attempt to get around instead the $\tau$ decay constraints by arranging the nonvanishing elements of the Yukawa matrices to be on, say, the third columns.
+It follows that the kaon-mixing restrictions apply to these elements.
+This option turns out to be more restraining than Eq.\,(\ref{yylimit}) and hence leads to comparatively smaller kaon and hyperon rates.
+Another possibility would be to enlist the third scalar LQ referred to earlier, $S_3\, \big(\bar 3,3,1/3\big)$, but we have found that it would not improve on the situation described in the last paragraph.

-This simple exercise then suggests that with only SM fermions participating in the Yukawa interactions of the scalar LQs the \,$|\Delta S|=1$\, hyperon decays with missing energy would be unlikely to have rates sizable enough to be within the reach of BESIII.
-It may therefore require future facilities such as super charm-tau factories to test this LQ scenario.
+The above exercise then suggests that with only SM fermions participating in the interactions of the scalar LQs it would be unlikely for the \,$|\Delta S|=1$\, hyperon decays with missing energy to have rates sizable enough to be within the reach of BESIII.
+Therefore, future facilities such as super charm-tau factories may be needed to test this particular LQ scenario.

+Here we discuss briefly what we might have to do differently in order to repeat the preceding steps and simultaneously explain, at least partially, the $B$ anomalies.
+It turns out that, among various options, changing only the first of the matrices in Eq.\,(\ref{Y1Y2}) into